cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-When the geometry/geography instance contains only zero- and one-dimensional figures, or if it's empty, `STArea()` returns 0.
+When the geometry/geography instance contains only zero and one-dimensional figures, or if it's empty, `STArea()` returns 0.

 #### Geometry Example